 NOTE: Aspects of RAN specific configuration need to be coordinated with RAN WGs.

-5.2 Key Issue #2: Efficient mobility for UEs connecting to/disconnecting from VMR
+5.2 Key Issue #2: Efficient mobility for UEs connecting to/disconnecting from Mobile base station relay

 5.2.1 Description

-During the mobility of the mobile base station relay, a UE or a group of UEs served by the mobile base station relay will move together with the mobile base station relay, and when the mobile base station relay is, e.g., out of service area, or out of service time, the group of UEs will be served by macro base station or another mobile base station relay nearby.
+During the mobility of the mobile base station relay (i.e., IAB-node), a UE or a group of UEs served by the mobile base station relay will move together with the mobile base station relay, and when the mobile base station relay is, e.g., out of service area, or out of service time, the group of UEs will be served by macro base station or another mobile base station relay nearby.

 In addition, when a UE is connected to a macro base station and the vehicle is moving to an area in the vicinity of the UE, the surrounding UEs (i.e. outside the vehicle) may profit of a better communication link through the mobile base station relay requiring efficient mobility from the macro base station to the mobile base station relay and back to the macro base station.